eurostat/RegionSimplify/regionsimplify.md

 ### Requirements

 Java 1.7 or higher is required.
 The java version installed, if any, can be found with `java --version` command.
-Recent versions of Java can be retrieved from [here](https://www.java.com/).
+Recent versions of Java can be installed from [here](https://www.java.com/).

 ### Input data